 On-site environmental surveys will help determine which vegetation needs to be removed and where adjustments to the route can be made to minimise the impacts.

 Animals

-Desktop studies have identified there may be several animal species in the project area.
+Desktop and field studies have been completed to identify animal species within the project area.